Earth Tower: History

 In 1995, Mohegan Sun asked Kohn Pedersen Fox, an architectural firm, to design a new hotel based on the 1,200-room Sky Tower, which was also designed by the firm.
 The project was held off until 2008, when Mohegan Sun publicly announced plans to build the hotel, however the Great Recession further delayed construction.
 The groundbreaking finally took place in March 2015 with A/Z Corporation hired to construct the tower.
 The Earth Tower was opened on November 18, 2016.

 Features

 The tower has a pool, a spa, and a fitness center.
 There are gas fire pits outside.
-Every room has WiFi, marble bathrooms, a refrigerator, and an in-room IPad.
 Earth Tower has 400 rooms, with 39 suites.
 Earth Tower is connected to the Casino of the Earth, and is therefore connected to all the casinos of Mohegan Sun.
 There is also a hallway that connects the Earth Tower to the Sky Tower lobby.
 Bean and Vine Cafe & Wine Bar is a full-service coffee and wine bar, which is the only dining option located in the Earth Tower.